Fairy Kei aesthetic is a fashion style that’s been around for quite some time, and isn’t a new trend by any means.

-7. Self-Made Pastel Tie-Dye Shirt, Pastel Clouds Dreamy Layer Skirt, a Chubby Pink Heart Pattern Bow, Pink X White Over Knee Socks, a Baby Pink Cardigan, and a Sailor Moon Wand Necklace
+7. DIY Pastel Tie-Dye Shirt, Clouds Skirt, Pink Heart Bow, Pink & White Socks, Baby Pink Cardigan, Sailor Moon Necklace

 “Pretty in pink” is the theme here (or at least I would like to think it is?) and the matching items all combine together to make for a wonderfully cute outfit.
 The hair is a rich pink which offsets the dull pastel pinks that are seen throughout the outfit, which may not occur if you try it, but it’s worth noting it if you’re thinking of dying your hair!